 Why Use Hydro Jetting?

 Hydro jetting is useful for several reasons.
 First of all, it is extremely powerful.
 It’s hard to emphasize just how strong that stream of water is and how much force it generates.
 If there are many years’ worth of debris lining the inside of a pipe, you’ll need an equally serious method of getting it out.
 Hydro jetting achieves just that.
-In addition, hydro jetting is well known to be friendly for the pipe itself.
+In addition, hydro jetting is well known to be friendly to the pipe itself.
 In comparison, driving some sort of snake through the pipe can cause permanent damage to the surface of your pipes.

 For older homes, the metal is already likely to be corroding, and friction between the snake and the pipe can cause a rupture.
 This will force you to buy a new pipe altogether, which is much worse than a small clog, to begin with.
 Hydro jetting is also known to be relatively inexpensive.
-There aren’t really any other costs besides the hydro jetter itself and a supply of water.
-The energy cost that hydro jetting uses are minimal compared to much more extravagant projects.
+There aren’t any other costs besides the hydro jetter itself and a supply of water.
+The energy cost that hydro jetting uses is minimal compared to much more extravagant projects.
 Setting up hydro jetting is a very straightforward process as well.
 Once you have the device, all you need to do is plug it in and aim the nozzle at the appropriate place.
 You can either attempt this yourself or call upon a professional service for guidance.